Consistently ranked TOP TEN in Canada

-I Slipped on Watermelon Juice… What Can I do?
+I Slipped on Watermelon Juice… What Can I Do?

 Falling down in a grocery store only seems trivial or funny if it happens to someone else.
 The reality is far different.
 People fall in bars, restaurants and grocery stores everyday.
 They slip in parking lots on their way into a store.
 Slipping on something as seemingly harmless as watermelon juice can cause life changing injuries.